-(1) Do not execute the transition to "state 2'a" shown in Figure 65 because in this "state 2'a", MCU is stopped without reset even when XIN oscillation is stopped.

-- (2) XIN oscillation stop detection function active bit is not cleared by the oscillation stop detection reset.
-Accordingly, the oscillation stop detection circuit is in active when system is released from internal reset cause of oscillation stop detection. - (3) Oscillation stop detection status bit is initialized by the following operation. - External reset, power-on reset, low voltage detection reset, watchdog timer reset, and reset by STP instruction function - Write "0" data to the XIN oscillation stop detection function active bit. - (4) The oscillation stop detection circuit is not included in the emulator MCU "M37549RLSS".
+- (1) Do not execute the transition to "state 2'a" shown in Figure 68 State transition of oscillation stop detection circuit.
+In this state, no reset is triggered and the MCU is stopped even when the XIN oscillation stops. - (2) After an oscillation stop detection reset, if this reset is enabled while bits XIN oscillation stop detection function active and oscillation stop detection status are retained, a reset is triggered again. - (3) The oscillation stop detection status bit is initialized under the following conditions: - External reset, power-on reset, low-voltage detection reset, watchdog timer reset, and reset by the STP instruction - Write 0 to the XIN oscillation stop detection function active - (4) While the oscillation stop detection function is in active, the oscillation stop detection status bit may set to 1 when the watchdog timer underflows or by a reset when the STP instruction is executed with the STP instruction function selection bit set to 1. - When an oscillation stop detection reset is triggered, reconfirm that oscillation is stopped. - The oscillation stop detection circuit is not included in the emulator MCU "M37549RLSS".

-Fig 64.
-Structure of oscillation stop detection register
+Fig 69.
+State transition of oscillation stop detection circuit